 Check what the others are charging by simply going to some freelancer sites that are offering writing services.

-Based on our experience and experiences of other seasoned writers, charging a fixed rate is beneficial for you and your client.
+Based on our experience and the experiences of other seasoned writers, charging a fixed rate is beneficial for you and your client.

 Clients are more comfortable with the fixed rate since some providers don’t complete a project as quickly as possible just to be able to charge more.